xmos/lib_agc/README.rst

 The following application notes use this library:

-  * ANxxxx - Example use of gain control and noise suppression
+  * AN00244 - Noise Suppression and Automatic Gain Control example application note